felipec/sharness/README.md

 ## Usage

-The following files are essential to using Sharness:

-* `sharness.sh` - core shell library providing test functionality, see separate [API documentation].
-Meant to be sourced from test scripts, but not executed.
+The only essential file to Sharness is `sharness.sh`, which is the core shell library providing test functionality.
+It's meant to be sourced from test scripts, but not executed.

+The following files are optional:

 * `example/Makefile` - test driver.
 The default target runs the complete testsuite.
+* `lib-sharness/functions.sh` - extra functions.
+These are functions that are nice to have, but not necessary.
+* `tools/aggregate-results.sh` - tool to show results.
+Aggregates all the results in `test-results`.
+It's meant to be called inside the `Makefile` after all the tests finish.

+To see an explanation of all the functions, see the separate [API documentation].

 To learn how to write and run actual test scripts based on `sharness.sh`, please read [README.git] until I come up with more documentation myself.